Southern California Hospital Heart Institute Expands to Provide Higher Level of Care to West Los Angeles

 In the past six months, Southern California Hospital at Culver City has launched a number of new initiatives focused on improving the technology and services offered by the Heart Institute.
 Despite the recent challenges posed by the coronavirus pandemic, the Heart Institute has continued to move forward with upgrades to its cardiac care, such as a novel treatment system for heart failure and construction of a new catheterization lab.

 “The goal has been to provide a higher quality level of care for the citizens of Culver City in a well-established hospital,” said Dr. Ernst von Schwarz, medical director of the Southern California Hospital at Culver City Heart Institute.
 “We want to offer the full spectrum of cardiovascular diagnostics and therapies to our community.”

 A Breakthrough for Heart Failure

-Back in April, Dr. Schwarz became the first doctor in California to implant a new device to treat patients with heart failure.
+Back in April, Southern California Hospital at Culver City was the first hospital in California to implant a new device to treat patients with heart failure.
 The Optimizer Smart System monitors the heart’s activity and delivers electrical signals to cardiac muscle cells at the right time to ensure the heart pumps enough blood to the body.
 It received a Breakthrough Device designation by the U.S. FDA in 2019, which speeds up the approval process and gives patients faster access to potentially life-saving treatment.